Is your book idea ready to be a book? Sign up for my list and explore your idea with the Book Spark Test.

 A book coach provides something many writers do not otherwise have: a knowledgeable partner in the process.

-Together, we hold onto the thread of the book — so your ideas, stories, and message unfold in a way that truly serves your reader.
+Together, we'll hold onto the thread of the book—so your ideas, stories, and message unfold

 What happy clients are saying